Q. How do I apply for a Kentucky teaching certificate?

 All out-of-state applicants MUST:

-- Forward this application to your college for the completion of Section IV on page 5 of the TC-1 application
+- Forward this application to your college for the completion of Section IV on page 5 of the CA-1 application

 - Submit a certified check or money order in the amount of $50.00 made payable to the "Kentucky State Treasurer" or applicants may also use EPSB "E-Pay" online payment service to pay certification fees once the completed application has been mailed.